Course

 Assessment Guidelines for Triage Nurses

-Assessment details that may alter a child’s vital signs but not necessarily indicate a higher acuity include:
+Assessment details that may alter a child’s vital signs but not necessarily indicate a higher acuity include (13):

 It is extremely important to recognize the difference in vitals for each age range and how significantly they differ.
 Take temperature as an example:

-• For an infant less than 28 days of life, a worrisome core temperature is greater than 100.4.
+- For an infant less than 28 days (about 4 weeks) old, a core temperature is greater than 100.4°F is concerning.

-• For children three months and over, temperatures above 101 are indicative of the need for evaluation.
+- For children three months and older, temperatures above 101°F are typically indicative of the need for evaluation by a healthcare provider.

-• In the neonatal period, a low core temperature, hypothermia can be a symptom of sepsis in this population and warrants further evaluation.
+- In the neonatal period, a low core temperature and hypothermia can be a symptom of sepsis in this population and warrant further evaluation (2).

 Self Quiz